top of page

 Supply Fee: $25.00/semester

 Starting Points Supply list: Parents must purchase the Starting Points curriculum including all related books.
 (Videos are provided.)
-Curriculum may be previewed at the Cornerstone Curriculum website (www.cornerstonecurriculum.com) Mrs. Moellendorf has class-specific booklists available.
+Curriculum may be viewed at the Cornerstone Curriculum website (www.cornerstonecurriculum.com) Mrs. Moellendorf has class-specific booklists available.
 Books purchased through Mrs. M. include FREE shipping.
-If you choose to purchase the specified booklist on your own, be aware that students need materials in hand no later than August 1, 2021, to have adequate time to complete homework due the first day of class A new full curriculum package is approximately $198.00.
+If you choose to purchase the specified booklist on your own, be aware that students need materials in hand no later than August 1, 2024, to have adequate time to complete homework due the first day of class A new full curriculum package is approximately $206.00.
 If you purchased the curriculum previously, only a new syllabus is required (about $50.00).

 bottom of page